 7:30 a.m.
 Breakfast, gather supplies and sack lunches

 7:00 p.m.
 Evening gathering & youth group devotions

 Our spring break mission experience is a great opportunity to serve community residents in need through meaningful community service projects.
 Projects may include:

-Tools: The full Tool List will be determined for each location and can be found online for every registered group on their Group Page.
-Personal Items: The full Packing List is also located online for every registered group on their Group Page, but it’s pretty much what you’d expect.
+The full Packing List will be provided, but it’s pretty much what you’d expect.
 A twin-size air mattress and bedding for sleeping, water jugs and coolers for lunches, work gloves, and modest swimsuits and appropriate clothing.

 Safety is our top priority!